cwchentw/lightweight-cms/content/howto/_index.md

 ---
-title: HOWTOs for mdcms
+title: HOWTOs for Lightweight CMS
 weight: 2
 ---

-This section provides in-depth guides on HOWTO do something on mdcms.
+This section provides in-depth guides on HOWTO do something on Lightweight CMS.
 They are neither tutorial nor reference.
-If you are unfamiliar with mdcms yet, read our introductory articles first.
+If you are unfamiliar with Lightweight CMS yet, read our introductory articles first.